i The Investments and Securities Act, 2007

 iii Other relevant statutes

 Undoubtedly, other sector-specific legislation has a certain degree of relevance to the capital market.
-Arguably, the most important is that relating to banks9 (Banks and Other Financial Institutions Act, 1991), pension fund administrators10 (Pension Reform Act, 2014) and the Central Bank of Nigeria (CBN)11 (Central Bank of Nigeria (Establishment) Act, 2007).
+Arguably, the most important is that relating to banks9 (Banks and Other Financial Institutions Act, 1991) (as Amended), pension fund administrators10 (Pension Reform Act, 2014) and the Central Bank of Nigeria (CBN)11 (Central Bank of Nigeria (Establishment) Act, 2007).

 iv Regulation of foreign investment

 There is no difference in the regulatory treatment of foreign investment in the capital market as compared with the regulation of local investment in the market.
 Dealings in foreign exchange are regulated by both statute and the CBN through regulations, circulars and directives.
-A key piece of legislation is the Foreign Exchange (Monitoring and Miscellaneous Provisions) Act12 (the FEMM Act).13 Foreign exchange (FX) transactions are also regulated by the Foreign Exchange Manual (the FX Manual), which was recently revised so that it conforms with the foreign exchange practices implemented by the CBN in the past two years.
+A key piece of legislation is the Foreign Exchange (Monitoring and Miscellaneous Provisions) Act12 (FEMM Act).13 Foreign exchange (FX) transactions are also regulated by the Foreign Exchange Manual (FX Manual), which was recently revised so that it conforms with the foreign exchange practices implemented by the CBN in the past two years.

 There are no regulatory restrictions on foreign investment in the capital market.
 Pursuant to Section 26 of the FEMM Act: